Body Say: Composition

 "Body Say" is a dance ballad with an R&B beat, and explores themes of sexuality and self-confidence.
 Lovato co-wrote the track with Simon Wilcox and its producer Sir Nolan.
 The song employs "slinky", synth-y "bedroom beats" behind lyrics, which Zach Johnson of E!
 News deemed "sexier" than her past single, "Cool for the Summer", that discuss all the things Lovato would do to a lover if her "body had a say."
 Critics have also made note of the sexual nature of the song given Lovato's recent (at the time of the song's release) breakup with long-term boyfriend, Wilmer Valderrama.
 Lovato's vocal range on the track spans from the low note of F_{3} to the high note of F_{5}.

 Live performances

 Lovato debuted the song on the first night of the Future Now Tour in Atlanta on June 29, 2016; it became part of a rotating setlist intended to introduce fans to her single.
 On September 6, 2016, she performed "Body Say" as well as her song "Confident" at the Made for History Fashion Show, a fashion fundraiser hosted by Anna Wintour for Hillary Clinton.
+On April 18, 2026, Lovato performed "Body Say" in her It's Not That Deep Tour as a surprise song in Philadelphia.